asharbutt/LibraryCode/README.md

 # LibraryCode
-A collection of code from my portfolio
+This is a collection of code showed in my Github Pages website under the Numerical Labs section.